 - The Act 1 music for Sandopolis Zone is appropriately sparsely scored for a level in which the player navigates an oppressively hot desert.
 But then Sonic/Tails/Knuckles enters a pyramid, and the far more sinister driving bassline of the Act 2 arrangement kicks in as the player fends off ghosts and other monsters, the darkness constantly threatening to close in.

-- Act 1 of the Lava Reef Zone announces itself immediately with a pounding bassline over which an almost ethereal melody appears.
+- Act 1 of the Lava Reef Zone announces itself immediately with a pounding bassline over which an almost ethereal melody appears, culminating in a dramatic and absolutely beautiful climax.
 The track is transformed completely for Act 2 as the Lava Reef Zone itself goes from fire to ice, the pounding bassline still audible but now much milder as a smooth variation on the melody takes centre stage; the music continues into the Hidden Palace Zone.
 Both tracks have inspired some epic remixes.
 Here's a remix of the Hidden Palace Zone version.